Expand each topic below for more information.

-Establishing a balanced pond ecosystem is the easiest way to ensure healthy fish, which are in turn an important part of that balance.
-Caring for them can be easy!
+Establishing a balanced pond ecosystem is the easiest way to ensure healthy fish!

 Many people enjoy feeding their fish and some can be trained to eat right from your hand!
 Only give them what they can eat in a few minutes and remove any excess food to prevent decay in the water.
 Some pond owners feed the fish once or twice a week.
 Some people enjoy feeding them daily, but remember that overfeeding can overload the filtration system with excess waste.
 The fish will naturally eat algae from the pond so there isn’t a true need to feed them daily.
 We recommend feeding them once a week.

 A great way to ensure that your fish are receiving all the vitamins and minerals they need is to feed them fresh fruit now and then.
 Halves or quarters of orange or lemon are an excellent source of vitamin C. Make sure to wash them well first so that no pesticides are introduced to your pond.
 Fish will nibble at the pulp and you can remove the skin later.
 A good way to introduce a new food is to give just a little bit of it along with the regular food you give them.
 They can be finicky and not all fish like the same things.